molbrain/MORE-RNAseq/README.md

 ### Not using Dockerfile

-In the case of the Docker-unavailable environment on your using system (e.g. you don't have the permission of Docker execution), all tools are needed to install.
+In the case of the Docker-unavailable environment on your using system (e.g. you don't have permission for Docker execution), all tools are needed to install.
 In some cases, any installation are unavailable in your system, because you are not the admin and cannot install the new libraries.
 If those, please use **`local::lib`** or **miniconda/anaconda** for the installation to your home directories.